AlibabaCloudDocs/cdn/intl.en-US/Domain Management/Back-to-origin settings/Configure SNI.md

 SNI is an extension of Transport Layer Security \(TLS\) by which a client determines which hostname it is attempting to connect to at the beginning of the handshake process.
 This allows a server to present multiple certificates on the same IP address and TCP port number.
 This way, multiple HTTPS-capable websites or TLS-capable services that have different certificates can be served by the same IP address.

-If your origin server uses only one IP address that is associated with multiple HTTPS-capable websites, and requests are redirected to the origin server over port 443, you must configure SNI for the origin server.
-SNI specifies the domain name for which requests are destined.
-When CDN nodes access the origin server over HTTPS, the origin server can respond with the correct certificate.
+If an origin server uses one IP address to provide HTTPS services through multiple domain names and you have set Alibaba Cloud CDN to communicate with the origin server over HTTPS, you must set an SNI value to specify the requested domain name.
+This way, when a CDN node wants to access the origin server over HTTPS, the origin server can return the valid certificate of the requested domain name.

 **Note:** If your origin server is an Object Storage Service \(OSS\) bucket, you do not need to configure SNI.